pskyv/FamilyHub/README.md

 # FamilyHub
-A simple family organizer app built with xamarin forms, utilizing google's firebase for the backend
+A simple family organizer app built with xamarin forms, utilizing google's firebase realtime database for the backend
 ## Features
 * Authentication with email and password
 * Todos list